Reconciliation at Brunswick & Co.

 NB: The below information has been sourced via The Old Museum’s Traditional Story of the Land – Barrambin (York’s Hollow).

 Groups of up to 800 gathered at York’s Hollow for ceremonial and trading purposes from as far away as the Blackall Ranges, and such large gatherings were a source of disquiet for the local settlers.
-There are numerous accounts of raids of the Aboriginal camps by settlers and police, and by the 1850s the European settlement had begun to encroach on York’s Hollow.
+There are numerous accounts of raids of the First Nations camps by settlers and police, and by the 1850s the European settlement had begun to encroach on York’s Hollow.

 John Dunmore Lang’s immigrants settled in Fortitude Valley not far from the site; the Bowen Hills scrub began to be cleared for farming and new estates were being established in Herston.
-The Aboriginal groups were forced further out to Breakfast Creek and Enoggera, and by the 1860s most of the First Nations people had gone from York’s Hollow.
+The First Nations groups were forced further out to Breakfast Creek and Enoggera, and by the 1860s most of the First Nations people had gone from York’s Hollow.
 In the 1870s the Brisbane Municipal Council began to fill the wetland lagoons on the Victoria Park reserve to convert it to parkland.
 The first Exhibition was held at the new Exhibition Ground in 1876.

 © here